KatieAnthon/Acebook/README.md

 significant part of the challenge was to familiarise ourselves with the codebase inherited, then we worked to **improve and extend** it within a time period of 2 weeks.

+## Key Feautures:
+- Create User profile
+- Create/ Delete Posts with pictures
+- Friend Request
+- Instant Messaging service with friends
+- Like, comment and interact with other peoples posts

 ### Structure